 PhD Candidate at Nova SBE

-I am a PhD candidate in Economics at Nova School of Business and Economics, this semester I am visiting the Centre for the Study of African Economies (CSAE) at the University of Oxford.
+I am a PhD candidate in Economics at Nova School of Business and Economics.
 I hold two MSc degrees in Economics from Nova SBE and INSPER and a BSc in Economics from Tilburg University.
 Prior to my PhD, I have been active in several projects on financial inclusion in Mozambique.
 My main topic of interest is behavioral development economics, with a focus on political economy related questions.
 My work on the impact of electoral observers during Mozambique’s 2009 general elections has been featured in World Development.
-Currently I am working on community-based monitoring in Angola and I am preparing an experiment to study bottom-up accountability in the Dominican Republic’s education sector.
+Currently I am working on community-based monitoring in Angola and the Dominican Republic.

 Does Electoral Observation Influence Electoral Results?
 Experimental Evidence for Domestic and International Observers in Mozambique, joint with Pedro C. Vicente (Nova SBE), World Development, 2019, 114, pp. 42-58

-Information and Collective Action in Angolan Schools: Inside the Black Box of Community-based Monitoring, joint with Vincenzo Di Maro (The World Bank), Danila Serra (SMU) and Pedro C. Vicente.
+Mobilizing Parents at Home and at School: An Experiment on Primary Education in Angola, joint with Vincenzo Di Maro (The World Bank), Danila Serra (TAMU) and Pedro C. Vicente (Nova SBE).
 Working paper.
 (Click here for more information about this project)

 2016 / 2018